 Small group tuition will focus on the children in year 2, 3, 5 and 6 throughout Autumn Term Speech and language therapist employed for two days a week to work with identified children and develop staff training.
-Individual and group speech and language interventions in place across school including - Colourful Semantics, Lego Therapy, Blanks Introduction and development of Communication Friendly classrooms Occupational Therapist employed 1⁄2 a day per week to work with identified children and develop staff training Use of Flash Academy to support SEND and EAL children EEF - Special Educational Needs in Mainstream Schools In addition to good teaching for all pupils, some pupils will need specialist intervention, often delivered by a trained professional.
+Development of Communication Friendly classrooms Individual and group speech and language interventions in place across school including Colourful Semantics, Lego Therapy, Blanks Occupational Therapist employed 1⁄2 a day per week to work with identified children and develop staff training Use of Flash Academy to support SEND and EAL children EEF - Special Educational Needs in Mainstream Schools In addition to good teaching for all pupils, some pupils will need specialist intervention, often delivered by a trained professional.
 The SEND Code of Practice advises that when 'a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school should consider involving specialists, including those secured by the school itself or from outside agencies.
-EEF - Using Digital Technology to Improve Learning 2, 3 and 4 From September 2023 we will employ a speech an language therapist for 1 day per week and a speech and language assistant for 1 day per week
+EEF - Using Digital Technology to Improve Learning 2, 3 and 4 From September 2024 we will employ a speech an language therapist for 1 day every other week - focus on quality first teaching strategies and OAP.